-• If at any point of the project selection phase or the clarification and negotiation phase a project partner with a crucial role in the project (like end users involvement, pilots

-- coordination, commercialization of the proposed solution or other) withdraws from the project, is ineligible or not able to fulfill its commitment as stated in the proposal and this affects more than 20% of the total effort (in person months) of the original proposal, the project proposal is irrevocably disqualified without the opportunity of restructuring. - Furthermore, if at any point, the project coordinator (lead organization) withdraws from the project, is ineligible or not able to fulfill its commitment as stated in the proposal, the project proposal is irrevocably disqualified without the opportunity of restructuring.
-In any case, a restructuring of the consortium can lead to a re-evaluation of the proposal.
+IMPORTANT : If at any point of the project selection phase or the clarification and negotiation phase a project partner with a crucial role in the project (like end users involvement, pilots coordination, commercialization of the proposed solution or other) withdraws from the project, is ineligible or not able to fulfill its commitment as stated in the proposal and this affects more than 25% of the total effort (in person months) of the original proposal, the project proposal is irrevocably disqualified without the opportunity of restructuring.
+Furthermore, if at any point, the project coordinator withdraws from the project, is ineligible or not able to fulfill its commitment as stated in the project and the project of ulfill its commitment as stated in the project coordinator withdraws from the project, is ineligible or not able to fulfill its commitment as stated in the proposal, the project proposal is irrevocably disqualified without the opportunity of restructuring.
+In any case, a restructuring of the consortium can lead to a reevaluation of the proposal.